Welcome to Chinese Studies at Cambridge!

 To study China, the Chinese language and Chinese culture is a tremendously fascinating challenge.
 The Cambridge course offers depth and breadth across many topics but it is equally true that no four-year course can cover each and every aspect or academic discipline related to China.
 It is important therefore that you study carefully whether our course is right for you.
 The Chinese Studies BA requires a commitment to very intensive language work; alongside learning modern spoken Chinese (Mandarin) and written Chinese (in both simplified and non-simplified forms, which is why the Chinese welcoming phrase at the top of this page is in both simplified and traditional characters), the study of classical and literary forms of the Chinese language is a required component of the course in all four years.
 We do not teach Chinese for you to only be able to ask for directions when visiting China as a tourist, order dishes in a Chinese restaurant (though that is an important skill!), or negotiate a business deal with a Chinese company (though many of our alumni have done very well in the 'real world' of business and government).
 We hope that you will build the necessary foundations for a life-long engagement with, and enjoyment of, things Chinese.
-If you cannot envision yourself spending long hours (for four years!) learning and mastering the Chinese language (literary as well as modern), or if history and literature, art and anthropology, religion or philosophy are not your thing, we recommend you explore course options other than Cambridge.
+If you cannot envision yourself spending long hours (for four years!) learning and mastering the Chinese language (literary as well as modern), or if history and literature, art and anthropology, religion or philosophy of the Chinese world are not your thing, we recommend you explore course options other than Cambridge.